rriley/nprp-template/README.md

 found inside.
 I've simply packaged it up, updated it for the 6th cycle, and distributed it.

+### Disclaimer
+This template is *not* official nor sanctioned by QNRF.
+I make no guarantee that they will accept a proposal that uses it.
+However, it has been used in previous cycles by a number of proposals without issue.

 ### Instructions
 * Use this as the base for your proposal.